Title: Finding your Prince Charming.

 A few days later Edward returned from his hunt for Victoria empty handed, but the relief I felt at his return was instantly replaced with worry when he came to see me that same day looking exhausted and frustrated.

 Even from a distance I could see that his skin was sickeningly pale and he had heavy, dark circles under his eyes.
-He looked utterly drained and worn out but his only concern was for me.
+He looked utterly drained and worn out but Edward's only concerned was me.
 He came over and sat down on the bed next to me, taking my hand in his and studying me intently.

 "How are you feeling now?
 You look much better," he sounded relieved.